Roofing dumpster rental in Peoria

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard bin that was not built for the load.
-For these jobs, we route a reinforced 30-yard container featuring a heavier floor plate; this Low-Wall unit allows us to cap the fill volume below the rim to ensure legal axle weight.
-We use a lowboy for transport; otherwise, you may prefer our general construction debris service for lighter mixed loads.
+Concrete tile, natural slate, and standing-seam metal weigh two to four times what asphalt does; these materials punish a standard container that was not built for the load.
+For these jobs, we route in a reinforced 30-yard low-wall bin featuring a heavier floor plate: we cap the fill volume well below the visual rim to ensure legal axle weight.
+We use a lowboy for transport; for other projects, we offer a general construction debris service.

 Same-day Pickup for Fast Roof Project Turnover